khadijaamjad/typeSprint/README.md

 2. Run `npm install` or `yarn` in the project directory to install dependencies.
 3. Run `npm run start` or `yarn start` to start the project.
 4. Open [http://localhost:5173](http://localhost:5173) (or the specified address in your console) in your browser to view the app.

+- Documentation for using Tailwind CSS in Vite + ReactJS project is [here](https://tailwindcss.com/docs/guides/vite)

 ## 📈 Improvements